mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/elasticsearch/index.md

 From the [Project Catalog](/dkp/kommander/1.3/projects/platform-services/) select the desired version of Elasticsearch, and select **Deploy**.

-Below is an example of what should appear in the Kommander UI.
+The Kommander UI should resemble the following image.
 The dialog is populated with appropriate defaults:

 ![Elasticsearch Service Install Configuration](/dkp/kommander/1.3/img/platform-services-elasticsearch-config-dialog.png)